 Round up team to get back on road

-Continue riding… more of the same until we’re close to the host
+Continue riding… more of the same until we’re close to the

 Begin counting down miles to host when about 10 miles out